 The last Gower to own the estate split up & sold the land in 1948.
 Part of the original estate is now home to Llechryd cricket club, which is perhaps fitting as famous former England cricket captain David Gower is a descendant of James Gower, brother to Abel Anthony Gower who bought the estate from the Hammets way back in 1824.

 The house was converted in to a hotel in 1960 & has been functioning as a country house hotel ever since.
 In 2012 the estate is rechristened Hammet House in honour of Sir Benjamin Hammet, & given a rebirth as luxury destination country house accommodation with contemporary furnishings & facilities, all housed within the magnificent Georgian building which retains many beautiful original features.

 Our 15 bedrooms are a spectacular blend of old and new.
 Light and airy Georgian rooms are styled with contemporary furnishings & facilities.
 Read more...

 The heart of the house...
 Roaring fires, mulled wine, hot toddys & puddings in winter.
 Cool & light space to flop down & chill in summer.
 Read more...

-We like to think Hammet House is the perfect venue for the discerning couple looking for style, service, fine dining & wow-factor in bucketfuls.
-Read more...
+Hammet House is the perfect wedding venue for the discerning couple looking for style and service.
+Hammet House hotel wedding venue Pembrokeshire Read more...